ublue-os/bazzite/README.md

 - [OpenTabletDriver](https://opentabletdriver.net/) udev rules built in, with the full software suite installable via Bazzite Portal or by running `ujust install-opentabletdriver` in a terminal.
 - Out of the box support for [Wooting](https://wooting.io/) keyboards.
 - Built in support for Southern Islands <sub><sup>(HD 7000)</sup></sub> and Sea Islands <sub><sup>(HD 8000)</sup></sub> AMD GPUs under the `amdgpu` driver.
-- [XwaylandVideoBridge](https://invent.kde.org/system/xwaylandvideobridge) is available for Discord screensharing on Wayland.
 - [Webapp Manager](https://github.com/linuxmint/webapp-manager) is available for creating applications from websites for a variety of browsers, including Firefox.

 ### Desktop

 Common variant available as `bazzite`, suitable for desktop computers.

-- Automatic updates for the OS, Flatpaks, and more - powered by [ublue-update](https://github.com/ublue-os/ublue-update) and [topgrade](https://github.com/topgrade-rs/topgrade).
+- Automatic updates for the OS, Flatpaks, and more - powered by [uupd](https://github.com/ublue-os/uupd) and [topgrade](https://github.com/topgrade-rs/topgrade).

 > [!IMPORTANT]
 > **ISOs can be downloaded from our [website](https://download.bazzite.gg), and a helpful install guide can be found [here](https://docs.bazzite.gg/General/Installation_Guide/).**